 Every man is different, but for most guys, daily exfoliation can lead to excessive dryness, irritation, redness, and even broken blood vessels.

 For most men, it's a good idea to exfoliate two to three times a week.
 Younger men tend to have oilier skin, so they can probably handle more scrubbing.
 Men over 40 have a thinner epidermis, so they should stick to exfoliating once or twice a week.

 See how your skin reacts.
-If it becomes dry, red, or irritated - use a face scrub less often or go for a more gentle face scrub containing natural ingredients.
+If it becomes dry, red, or irritated - use a face scrub less often or go for a gentler face scrub containing natural ingredients.